Live Music & Touring Statistics

 Venue & Infrastructure

-Invested in new arena construction and renovation in the US from 2023-2025.
+Investment in new arena and amphitheater construction in the US in 2025.

 Methodology